-AXIS P1343/-E/AXIS P1344/-E support both IP version 4 and IP version 6.
+AXIS P5532/AXIS P5534 supports both IP version 4 and IP version 6.
 Both versions may be enabled simultaneously, and at least one version must always be enabled.
 When using IPv4, the IP address for the camera can be set automatically via DHCP, or a static IP address can be set manually.
 If IPv6 is enabled, the network camera receives an IP address according to the configuration in the network router.
-There is also the option of using AXIS Internet Dynamic DNS Service.
+There are also options for using AXIS Internet Dynamic DNS Service and AVHS (AXIS Video Hosting System).
 For more information on setting the IP address, please refer to the Installation Guide supplied with the product.